 Once you get through these 8 steps, you’ll have a completed mechanics lien form ready to go.
 But you’re not done yet.
 Your next step – even before filing – is to get a copy sent for delivery to the property owner.

-Step 2 – Deliver A Copy Of The Lien To The Property Owner
+Step 2: Deliver Your Lien To the Property Owner

 Now you have a prepared mechanics lien form.
 BEFORE YOU FILE, you need to complete this next step.
 You’ll need evidence that you completed this step in order to properly file your lien claim.